Glossary of US Real Estate Terms Commonly Used

 The Amortization Schedule is a table detailing each periodic payment of an amortized loan (typically a mortgage).

-The appraiser determines the value of the home based on an inspection of the property itself, as well as the sale price of comparable homes in the area.
+The appraiser determines the home’s value based on an inspection of the property itself and the sale price of comparable homes in the area.

-If the property you bought was built before 1980, it’s possible that the old floor tiles, textured paint, insulation, or roofing materials were built with asbestos before any significant regulatory actions against the naturally occurring mineral substance.
+Suppose the property you bought was built before 1980.
+In that case, it’s possible that the old floor tiles, textured paint, insulation, or roofing materials were made with asbestos before any significant regulatory actions against the naturally occurring mineral substance.

 The initial selling price of a property that the seller is asking for the property.

 The assessed value is how much a home is worth according to a public tax assessor who makes that determination to figure out how much city or state tax the owner owes.

 An assignment is a sales transaction with the original buyer of the property (“the assignor”) that allows another buyer (“the assignee”) to take over the buying rights to purchase the property.